 If you’re going to look at the past, you have to understand the people who were living there and see the world through their eyes, says historian and Renaissance specialist Kenneth Bartlett.
-He explains that while Machiavelli is much misunderstood and maligned, Donald Trump is a Machiavellian in the truest sense of the word.
-He picks the best books of the Italian Renaissance.
+He picks the best books written during the Italian Renaissance.

 You’ve chosen books written during the Italian Renaissance.
 Would these authors have referred to it as ‘the Renaissance’ themselves?
 Did they feel there was something special in the air?